Introduction: The Science of Pure Water and Its Importance

 The Solution: Remineralization Filters

 To address the concerns associated with demineralized water, modern RO systems frequently incorporate remineralization filters.
 These specialized cartridges, typically installed after the RO membrane and carbon filters, reintroduce essential trace minerals, most commonly calcium carbonate and magnesium oxide, back into the purified water.
+The reintroduction of these minerals supports bone health, cardiovascular function, and electrolyte balance, while also protecting plumbing and appliances from the corrosive nature of low-mineral water.

 Advanced Applications of Reverse Osmosis Technology